UCSC-Baskin-School-of-Engineering/biblio_to_bibcite/README.md

 3. `$ npm install`
 4. `$ node export-biblio.js <website_url>/biblio` (This downloads a bibtex file and PDFs.
 [See documentation](#export-biblio-documentation))
 5. Move downloaded PDFs to your website's files.
 Their public url must be: `<website_url>/sites/default/files/papers/`
-6. Go to `<website_url>/admin/config/bibcite/import`, and import the bibtex file created in step 4
+6. Go to `<website_url>/admin/config/bibcite/import`, and import the bibtex file created in step 4.
+If the page shows an error, then there is something wrong with the bibtex file.
+One common problem is not comma seperating peoples' names correctly.
+For example: 'Smith,Jr.' should be 'Smith Jr.'
 7. Done!

 ## `export-biblio` Documentation